Mongrel.io User Documentation

 Best Practices

-- URL Encode Values: If your variables might contain special characters, consider handling encoding in your transformation function and passing safe values
+- URL Encode Values: If your variables might contain special characters, consider handling encoding in your transformation function

 - Validate Required Fields: Ensure path parameters and required query parameters are present before they're used in URLs